 Why All-Mountain Snowboards?

 While we'd all like to live in a world where everyone has a hefty quiver of snowboards to choose from depending on conditions, not everyone can live like the pros.
 Most riders want one solid board that they feel comfortable taking on a wide variety of conditions.
 An all-mountain board is designed to perform well in all terrain, whether it's fresh powder or spring park days.
-Until the days we can afford a quiver of condition specific tools, a great all-mountain board will transform to serve its purpose regardless of terrain.
+Until the days we can afford a quiver of condition specific tools, a great all-mountain board will transform to serve you well regardless of the terrain and the snow conditions.

 What goes into the snowboard during construction?
 From the base to the core to the topsheet, each piece is carefully crafted before it is assembled and becomes a snowboard.